Texas A&M associate professor arrested during Saturday's protest

-COLLEGE STATION, Tex.
-(KBTX)- The only person arrested during the Sully statue protest and counter-protest on Saturday was a Texas A&M associate professor who crossed barrier tape put up by the university, KBTX has confirmed.
+The only person arrested during the Sully statue protest and counter-protest on Saturday was a Texas A&M associate professor who crossed barrier tape put up by the university, KBTX has confirmed.

 Michael Alvard, 61, of College Station was taken into custody and charged with one count of criminal trespassing.
 He was released the same day on a bond of $2,000.

-Note: UPDATE: On Sunday night, Alvard sent the following statement to KBTX via email: